+You’ve seen this behavior before.
 You’re driving along, everyone moving at the speed limit, when inexplicably the car in front of you suddenly decelerates.
-You put on the brakes and get ready to change lanes, but then they speed up again.
-Then slow down.
+You put on the brakes and get ready to change lanes, but then they speed up again – then slow down.

-Take these five steps to help end distracted driving.
+Take these five steps to help end distracted driving

 - Analyze driver behavior.
 What situations, beliefs, or combinations of both are influencing drivers to become distracted?
 Look at driver behavior in the real world for insights that can lead to solutions.